lando/wordpress/docs/team.md

       Team
     </template>
     <template #lead>
-      We are the people who brought Wordpress to Lando.
+      We are the people who brought WordPress to Lando.
     </template>
   </VPLTeamPageTitle>
   <VPLTeamMembers :members="members" size="small"/>